 The lab has large amount of computing systems, including some GPU machines, and has access to Columbia

 University's High Performance Computing clusters Terremoto and Ginsburg.

 The group maintains a growing collection of speech corpora and other

-databases, collected both at Columbia and elsewhere.
+databases, collected both at Columbia and through the Linguistics Data Consortium.